 Agriculture is said to be the primary occupation in India.
 It is usually the only source of income for the large rural population in India.
 The country as a whole is entirely dependent on agriculture for its basic food requirements.
-The government has numerous amount of schemes, policies and other measures to promote growth in this sector – one of them being an exemption from income tax.
+The government has numerous schemes, policies and other measures to promote growth in this sector – one of them being an exemption from income tax.

-It may seem like the fact of exemption to income tax is all that we need to know when it comes to the taxation of agricultural income but there is more to it.
+It may seem like the fact that exemption to income tax is all that we need to know when it comes to the taxation of agricultural income but there is more to it.
 Let us take a look at the provisions of the law in this regard.

 The Income-tax Act has its own definition of agricultural income which constitutes the following 3 main activities: